tzlaine/small_wg1_papers/std_integral_constant_literals.md

 ```

 Before the negation can occur, the implementation must reject `2147483648ic`,
-because it is greater thatn `INT_MAX`.
+because it is greater than `INT_MAX`.
 There is simply no way to spell
 `std::integral_constant<T, std::numberic_limits<T>::min()>` as a literal, if
 `T` is signed.
-Fortunately, one can still spell it the verbose way.
+Fortunately, one can still spell it the verbose way, as you
+saw one sentence ago.

 # Implementation experience